Robozor-network/TALIR01/sw/dishp/README.md

  * `waitidle`: Wait and do not process subsequent commands until the dish finishes movements due to earlier `move` or `track` commands.

  * `flush`: Abort tracking or movement, if in progress, and clear the command queue.
 The command's effect will be immediate even if preceded by unfinished `waitidle` commands.
-The command also clears the list of tracking points.
+The command also clears the list of tracking points, and skips over homing if in progress.

  * `set <param> <value>`: Set parameter `<param>` to value `<value>`.
 The following parameters may be set through this command: